UNIVERSE-HPC/course-material/technology_and_tooling/testing/more_advanced_topics.md

 As you can see, we can test the `connect_to_database` and `query_database` functions separately.
 The tests are becoming complex, however, especially the one for `query_database`.
 Next we can look at how fixtures can help us to reduce this complexity, especially when we want to reuse resources such as a test database.

-## Fixtures
+### More about Fixtures

-When writing your tests, you will often find that different tests benefit from the same or similar setup of objects, variables or even connections to allow creation of certain scenarios.
-After testing, there may also be *teardown* functions or procedures that need to be run in order to clean up files that have be generated or to close database connections that have been opened.
-This is where fixtures come to the rescue.

-Fixtures are created by using the `@pytest.fixture` decorator on a function which allows this function to be passed as an argument to your tests and used within them.
-If there is a cleanup part to the code, then the fixture function should be written using the `yield` statement rather than a `return` statement.
-Anything up to the `yield` statement is setup code, and anything after the statement will be run post-testing in order to clean up.

 In the example below, we can use a fixture named `setup_database` to create our test database, add data and also remove the database file once the tests have finished running.
-As a result, our `test_query_database` function can be simplified and if we want to use the test database in an other tests, we simply need to add `setup_database` as an argument to those tests.
+As a result, our `test_query_database` function can be simplified and if we want to use the test database in other tests, we simply need to add `setup_database` as an argument to those tests.

 ~~~python
 import pytest